zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: It's definitely true.
 The other thing I think a lot about is we have multiple examples where a lot of these beliefs have been taken to extremes, whether it's the Zizians, Sam Bankman-Fried, Black Lotus.
 We have a lot of examples of this.
 What do you make of that?
 What is it about this community that pushes people to extremes, and can cause problems because of those mistakes?

 **JT**: I'm trying to think of when this applied the most.
 I think my experience around like 2016 and 2017 was kind of like this, where there were a lot of people talking as if these things are very important, we need high dedication, we need to modify our minds to accomplish this special mission to save the world, and it's really important.
-It seems like like why would that happen is one question, and I think part of it is that these people think they found something that is really important that most people are ignoring, and therefore people are wrong about a lot of important stuff, and there is something we can do.
+It seems like why would that happen is one question, and I think part of it is that these people think they found something that is really important that most people are ignoring, and therefore people are wrong about a lot of important stuff, and there is something we can do.
 They believe this more like ten years ago than now.
 They believe there is something we can do that is almost something only we can do.
 I even asked Anna or Nate, I think it was either Anna or Nate said, humanity would not have a chance without Eliezer Yudkowsky personally.
 There was this kind of idea and then there were organizations like MIRI and CfAR founded on this, and there's also EAs who are essentially utilitarians coming into it.
 It's kind of this confluence of factors, and there's this really important thing, and also consequentialism is approximately true, so you should really try to have a big impact or do something big, and the stuff is really important and other people don't know about it, and some other people think we're cranks.
 I think there's a way that people who are maybe looking for something really important to be doing can take those things and be like, oh, wow, this is really important.
 I should dedicate my life to this and I should take actions on the basis of these beliefs that might be pretty bad actions or look really weird if these beliefs were not true.

 **CM**: Why does the community attract people like that?